Tyson453/cs4920-risen-one-senior-project/README.md

 ### Step 2: Install Serverless Framework

-Install the Serverless Framework, which will help you manage the serverless backend.
+Install the Serverless Framework Version 3.38.0, which will help you manage the serverless backend.
+IMPORTANT: do not use version ^4. this will complicate the process and requre integration with Serverless website

-- Command: `npm install -g serverless`
+- Command: `npm install -g serverless@3.38.0`

 ### Step 3: Install Project Dependencies